patrickfrank1/daily-video-calendar/README.md

 This tiny app makes you share a YouTube video a day with you friends and random strangers.
 No cookies or tracking just a simple react app.

-Visit my implementation at [https://video-calendar-2022.herokuapp.com/](https://video-calendar-2022.herokuapp.com/)
+View my implementation at [https://patrickfrank1.github.io/daily-video-calendar/](https://patrickfrank1.github.io/daily-video-calendar/)

 ## Install